-The SPACE Project has received about half of its funding from the EU's Telematics Applications Programme (Project AD 1014).
-The total Project budget was 7508900 ECU, and the work has been carried out over a 2 /2 year period (January '96 through June '98).
-The Consortium Partners have been CSC Danmark (Coordinating Partner, Denmark), debis Systemhaus (Germany), Cap Gemini (Netherlands), ICL (UK), INDRA (Spain), Sema Group (France), SOGEI (Italy), Tieto Group (Finland) and Norsk Regnesentral (Norway).
+The SPACE Project - Single Point of Access for Citizens in Europe - has received about half of its funding from the EU's Telematics Applications Programme.
+The total Project budget was 7508900 ECU, and the work has been carried out over a 2 $\frac{1}{2}$ year period (January '96 through June '98).

+The Consortium Partners have been CSC Danmark (Denmark), debis Systemhaus (Germany), Cap Gemini (Netherlands), ICL (UK), INDRA (Spain), Sema Group (France), SOGEI (Italy), Tieto Group(Finland) and Norsk Regnesentral (Norway).